chrisgrieser/grappling-hook/README.md

 Go to the last file you were at.
 As opposed to the `Navigate Back` command, using the `Switch to Alternate Note` command moves you forward in history when you press it the second time.
-This allows you to rapidly switch between two files with only one hotkey.
+This allows you to rapidly switch between two files with only one hotkey. *This command is equivalent to vim's `:buffer #`.*

 The name of the alternate file is also displayed in the status bar.
 If the alternate file is already open in another tab, it switches to that tab.
 If not, the alternate file is opened in the current tab.

 ![Illustration alt-file](./illustration/alt-file.png)
-*This command is equivalent to vim's `:buffer #`.*

 ### Cycle tab/split
 Like the Obsidian built-in command `Go to next tab`, but includes tabs in other splits, meaning you can cycle through *all* open tabs with one hotkey.
+*This command similar to vim's `:<C-w>w`.*

 ### Next/previous file in current folder
 Cycles through all files in the current folder, in alphabetical order.